Mid Mountains Legal Blog

 What is a Contribution?

-The FCFCOA will only make an Order for property division if it is satisfied that, in all the circumstances, it is just and equitable to do so.
-In determining whether an Order should be made, the FCFCOA looks at the contributions the parties made to the property pool.
+The court will only make an Order for property division if it is satisfied that, in all the circumstances, it is just and equitable to do so.
+In determining whether an Order should be made, the court looks at the contributions the parties made to the property pool.
 Contributions can be financial or non-financial and:-

 1. may be made directly or indirectly by or on behalf of a party to or a child of the marriage/ relationship to the acquisition, conservation or improvement of their property; or.

-2. made by a party to the marriage/relationship for the welfare of the family (comprising the parties and their children).
+2. made by a party to the marriage/relationship for the welfare of the family.

-What about contributions made by someone who is not a party to the marriage or relationship?
+Contributions by someone who is not a party to the marriage/relationship

 Contributions can be made by third parties, most often the parties’ parents.
 Contributions made by or on behalf of a party to the marriage/relationship are taken into account.
-Contributions made by a third party must be attributed to one or sometimes both of the parties to the marriage/relationship.
+Contributions made by a third party must be attributed to one (or both) of the parties to the marriage/relationship.

 Who gets the “credit” for contributions on behalf of a party can make a big difference to the outcome of property proceedings.

-Who can make a contribution and who gets the benefit of that contribution?
+Who can make a contribution and who gets the benefit?

 How will the court apply the benefit of such contribution?